Dad's Life and Legacy

 Elder Onilude was born on the 25th of December (Christmas Day) of 1939 in Oyo, Oyo State, Nigeria.

 He moved to the United Kingdom in 1964 and accepted a position as a copy-taker at BCC, Broadcasting House in London where he worked until his return to Nigeria in 1972.
 He then worked at the then Federal Radio Corporation of Nigeria, FRCN before he moved to the News Agency of Nigeria (NAN).
-At NAN, he covered many international events such as the OPEC conferences as a young Nigerian Reporter and Correspondent.
+At NAN, he covered many international events such as the OPEC conferences as a young Nigerian reporter and correspondent.

 He later obtained a Law Degree from the University of Lagos while he worked at NAN.
 Elder Onilude retired from NAN as Chief Editor and Legal Advisor to the Board of Directors in 1990.